cloudstateio/samples-js-chat/README.md

 entity.start();
 ```

 And now we're done, we just need to build and deploy.
-Build and push the docker image, you'll need to replace `DOCKER_REGISTRY` below with a registry that you have push access to and the Kubernetes installation that you're using can pull from:
+To build and push the docker image, you'll need to replace `DOCKER_REGISTRY` below with a registry that you have push access to and the Kubernetes installation that you're using can pull from:

 ```bash
 export DOCKER_REGISTRY=cloudstateio